boseji/arduino-in-atmelstudio/Readme.md

 and do not want to limit themselves with the contrains of the Arduino IDE or Arduino Bootloader, this is the solution to all thoes looking out.

-Although there have been many tutorials but I though having my own would not hurt.
+Although there have been many tutorials but I thought having my own would not hurt.

 Any one can download this and use it as a baseline to start doing some serious debugging